anverbogatov/Java-courses/Spring framework/demo.md

 2 - Update the service so it would use CurrentDateService for dates calculation 3 - Setup dependency injection by using @Required annotation 4 - Update 'application-context.xml' to include new service with required dependency

+Demo#4: Working with constructions
+Demo#5: Working with post-init methods
+Demo#6: Working with application properties